Harish-uthravalli/RL-fedbatch-feed-optimization/README.md

 # RUN RETRAINING
 python retrain.py

-# Config contains all the parameter values
+Config contains all the parameter values.

+Yet to finish docs..